RechToMit/Micro-Nanoplastics/README.md

 8. This was done to demonstrate the performance of the python code.
 Gene expression analysis was undertaken using a customizable volcano plot meant to be easy to replicate.

+Limitation
+The datasets used were not directly generated from actual fish experiments and their interpretation should only be left for demonstrating the functionality of the code.